 After posting a lengthy apology to Instagram last week, Abbie Chatfield has once again spoken out about her drama with Brooke Blurton on the latest episode of her podcast, It's A Lot.

-In case you need a reminder, Abbie was called out by Brooke on social media for “tainting” the finale week of The Bachelorette by hard-launching her relationship with former contestant Konrad Bien-Stephens.
+In case you need a reminder, Abbie was called out by Brooke on social media for “tainting” the finale week of The Bachelorette by hard-launching her relationship with former contestant Konrad Bien-Stephen.

 Brooke had criticised the I’m A Celebrity champion for “displaying what white privilege looks like” and labelled her actions as “a very clear display of narcissism”.

 “I've reached out to this person to resolve this 'conflict' which in fact, classic naive me, adult me went to this person to communicate openly about the layers of complexity that this person’s actions show and take away from NOT only me but what it meant for a queer woman of colour.
 If this wasn't me, I'd still have this stance,” she wrote in her post.

 Abbie took to Instagram a few days later to address the statement and explain her actions, saying that it all came down to a miscommunication.

 “When I uploaded a post confirming the numerous rumours, it was not with malice,” she said.
 “The morning of, I mistook a message from Brooke expressing her happiness for and approval of our relationship as a green light to upload a post… I see with hindsight this assumption was naive.”

 On Tuesday, Abbie spoke about the drama again on an episode of her podcast, It’s A Lot, with her guest Deni Todorovič.